See the Story Index for Wael Abdelgawad’s other stories.

 “I’m here for the FIA fundraiser tomorrow.”

 Of course, I thought wryly.
-Aziz, myself and a sister named Kawthar had comprised the entire first graduating class of the Fresno Islamic Academy.
+Aziz and a sister named Kawthar had comprised the entire first graduating class of the Fresno Islamic Academy.
 Kawthar went on to earn simultaneous degrees in medicine and law.
 Unbelievable, right?
 Who does that?
 Aziz and Kawthar were both frequently invited to speak at FIA fundraisers.
 They were held up as shining success stories and proof of the school’s academic excellence.

 “Are you sure you’re okay, Stick?”